-L.D.
-Marini Dipartimento di Matematica, Università di Pavia and IMATI-CNR, Via Ferrata 1, 27100 Pavia (Italy) Tel.: +39-0382-985638 Fax: +39-0382-985602 E-mail: marini@imati.cnr.it of the present paper is to show that VEM can also prove to be interesting on simple geometries.
+Dipartimento di Matematica, Università di Pavia, Pavia, Italy shapes.
+The purpose of the present paper is to show that VEM can also prove to be interesting on simple geometries.
 Escaping the limit of piecewise polynomial shape functions, VEM can indeed allow more performant local spaces, and could, whenever convenient, be used also on simpler elements, like triangles, quads, and their 3d counterpart.
-Hence they could as well be included as useful variants in a Finite Element code.
+Hence, they could as well be included as useful variants in a Finite Element code.